ahmadalasiri/express-blog-api/README.md

 ## Introduction

 A Blog API designed to clone the main features of the popular blogging platform, Medium.
-It includes various endpoints for managing blog posts, user authentication, and user profiles.
+It includes various endpoints for managing blog posts, user authentication, user profiles, and user follow relationships.

-## Technologies Used
+## Tech Stack:

 - TypeScript
 - Node.js